 Technology marketplace company Spiceworks surveyed more than 900 IT decision-makers across North America and Europe and found that organizations of all sizes are dialing up their adoption of team communication apps.

 2) Treat Collaboration Tools As More Than IM.

 A new study from Nemertes Research entitled “Unified Communications and Collaboration: 2019 Research Study,” found that nearly half of companies now use team collaboration applications.
-Unfortunately, the study also found that many employees still view the collaboration tools that they have been handed as (very expensive and exceedingly overqualified) instant messaging tools.
+Unfortunately, the study also found that many employees still view the collaboration tools that they have been handed as (very expensive and exceedingly overqualified) instant-messaging tools.
 Nemertes predicts that, because of this, collaboration-tool vendors in 2019 will focus on trying to integrate workflows into their offerings.
-Vabotu, however, is already centered around all-in-one-place collaboration.
+Heycollab, however, is already centered around all-in-one-place collaboration.

 3) Give Every Team Structure.

 Inc. Magazine sat down with Richard Watkins, of Let’s Go to hear his advice on creating an atmosphere where collaboration is destined to flourish.
 Watkins stressed that, while many people complain about how creating a collaborative team is hard, they fail to blame the lack of a structure that would encourage it.
 It’s structure, according to Watkins, that a group needs before the good work can really begin.
 Heycollab’s workspaces are the start of that structure.
 A new workspace is created for every project, where all communication for the project will take place and where all assets can be added and reviewed.

 Workspaces also help with another of Watkin’s priorities: fast action.
 He shares that a team needs to see that “change is happening, and this project is real, the project must move from strategy to action, fast.”
 Within workspaces, every member of the team will be able to share their own progress, as well as see and comment on each piece of work that their colleagues have completed.